Find food that fits your pet’s needs

-The first thing to look for in a pet food to promote healthy skin and coat is looking for food that is of high quality made with high-quality ingredients.
+The first thing to look for in a pet food to promote healthy skin & coat is one that is made with high-quality ingredients and promotes complete, balanced nutrition.
 This alone can help promote a more luxurious and luster-filled coat.
-Another thing to consider is whether or not your pet has sensitive skin.
-This could be caused by things like food or environmental allergies, so it's a good idea to talk to your vet to determine if this could be one of the reasons why your dog or cat is scratching a lot.
-Your vet can help you find the right food that is formulated for sensitive skin or even prescribe a therapeutic food specially formulated to help promote healthier skin and coats.
+If your pet is scratching a lot or has persistent skin issues, it's a good idea or talk to your veterinary to help determine the next steps.
+They can help determine the cause of the itch and recommend a food formulated for sensitive skin or even recommend a therapeutic food specially formulated to promote healthier skin and coats.

 What Does a Healthy Coat Look Like?